- Search The Registry

 Douglas came to Harlem from Topeka, Kansas, in 1925.
 Shortly after his arrival, Douglas was encouraged to develop his own American Black aesthetic from design motifs in African art.
 Douglas developed a unique aesthetic that linked Black Americans with their African past by using imagery derived from African sculptural and ancestral art to express aspects of the Black experience in the United States.
 Though he had been instructed in the academic mode of painting at the University of Nebraska, Douglas rejected realism in favor of a geometric painting style that he developed during the late 1920s.

-The mural series for which Douglas is best known is "Aspects of Negro Life" (1934).
+Douglas is best known for the mural series "Aspects of Negro Life" (1934).
 Douglas was not exclusively an illustrator and a muralist, although these two mediums occupied the majority of his career.

 Douglas was also an educator.
 After graduating from the University of Nebraska, he taught art at Lincoln High School in Topeka, Kansas, from 1923 to 1925.
 He synthesized formal and symbolic elements of African art with a modern European aesthetic.
 Beginning in 1939, he occasionally taught drawing and painting at Fisk University.